The opportunities to convert a garage into something more than just vehicle storage are endless.

 Final things to consider:

-In addition to ensuring the garage is insulated and have an overhead door, you should also check with an electrician about wiring outlets and any safety procedures.
+In addition to ensuring the garage is insulated and have an overhead garage door in Kansas City, you should also check with an electrician about wiring outlets and any safety procedures.
 It is also important to check with your municipality on any rules in your area and to determine if a permit is required.